 Second 3D Printed School in the World Opens in Madagascar

-A project 7 years in the making, completed by 22 year old Maggie GroutGENEVA, SWITZERLAND, June 13, 2022 /EINPresswire.com/ -- Thinking Huts, a nonprofit dedicated to making education more accessible with humanitarian-driven technology solutions, announced today the completion of its highly anticipated 3D printed school in Madagascar.
+A project 7 years in the making, completed by Chinese-American 22 year old Maggie GroutPALO ALTO, CA, USA, June 13, 2022 /EINPresswire.com/ -- Thinking Huts, a nonprofit dedicated to making education more accessible with humanitarian-driven technology solutions, announced today the completion of its highly anticipated 3D printed school in Madagascar.

 A project 7 years in the making, Thinking Huts opens Madagascar’s first 3D printed school, project name “Bougainvillea,” piloted in Fianarantsoa.
 In partnership with the university Ecole de Management et d'Innovation Technologique (EMIT), Thinking Huts seeks to create jobs and support the catalyzation of economic growth within a long-term partnership.
 “Bougainvillea” refers to Thinking Huts’ promise to increase access to education growing stronger over time and the flower was planted together with the community.